JYL123/AI_In_Finance/README.md

 # AI_In_Finance

 ## Objective
-* Build a stock price prediction algorithm in python using Keras and Tensorflow
+* Build a stock price prediction web applilcation in python using Keras, Tensorflow and React-Redux.

 ## Structure
 * Frontend